haeyun-choi/DDRF_site/index.md

 ![Framework](/static/image/framework.jpg)
 ![Iteration](/static/image/iteration.png)

+DeepDeblurRF takes a set of blurred images of a scene and estimates a sharp radiance field that can synthesize a sharp novel view given an arbitrary pose.

 ## BlurRF Dataset
 The *BlurRF-Synth* dataset is the first large-scale multi-view dataset for radiance field deblurring approaches, reflecting real-world camera degradations such as noise, saturated pixels, and in-camera processing artifacts.
 Additionally, we introduce *BlurRF-Real*, a real-world dataset for evaluation in low-light conditions where blur often occurs.